 DIY Mirror Frame With Plastic Spoons

 This is an easy and fun project that you can do with your kids.
-And plastic spoons aren’t exactly an expensive utensil, so this entire project will cost you peanuts.
+And plastic spoons aren’t exactly expensive utensils, so this entire project will cost you peanuts.

 Here’s a tutorial on plastic spoon mirror frames by DIY Joy.

 If you have a basic half-moon mirror, you can turn it into this creative-looking mirror and then hang some yarn off it using glue.

 And for those who only have round mirrors, don’t worry!
 You can use a glass cutter tool to shape your mirror as you like and smooth its edges using sandpaper.
 And you can also paint your yarn with a different color if you’d like.

 For instructions, read this half-circle mirror with hanging fringe wall by The Vintage Rug Shop.